Winner of the Mark McCormack Medal as the world’s leading amateur for the last two years before turning professional in September 2022.

-Not that he had to wait long for his first victory on the circuit.
-It came at September’s Panasonic Open when he beat Ryutaro Nagano at the first hole of a play-off and with it moved close to breaking into the world’s top 200 even before he turned professional.
+Nakajima had already enjoyed success on the Japan Tour by then and, in 2021, he captured the Panasonic Open when he beat Ryutaro Nagano at the first hole of a play-off and with it moved close to breaking into the world’s top 200.

 Just 15 when he was first invited to play a JGTO event, he held joint fourth place after an opening 69 in the Japan Open a year later and first topped the amateur world rankings in November 2020.

-A year later he won the Asia Pacific Amateur Championship, which also offered a place at St Andrews and an invitation to The Masters at Augusta National.
+A year later, he won the Asia Pacific Amateur Championship, which also offered a place into The Open at St Andrews and an invitation to The Masters at Augusta National.